 It is advisable to always shut off the gasoline supply and run the engine to starvation after each use.
 See Storage instructions for extended non-use.

 Add Fuel: Propane (LPG)

-NEVER place the LPG (liquefied petroleum gas) connector hose OR LPG cylinder tank in the path of the muffler exhaust gas stream of the generator during engine operation.
+NEVER place a gasoline container, gasoline tank, LPG cylinder or any combustible material in the path of the exhaust stream during operation of the engine.